Jmmxp/CMPUT404-assignment-ajax/README.md

 See requirements.org (plain-text) for a description of the project.

-Make a shared state AJAX drawing program
+Make a shared state AJAX drawing program.

+Drawing on the canvas results in digits of pi being drawn, one by one, up to one thousand digits.
+It then wraps back around to the first digit of pi.

 Collaboration
 =============================